studymates2/StudyMates/README.md

 **Sign Up Page**
 * New students are required to provide their name, school, username and password

-**Home page**
+**Home Page**
-* It is registered users’ home page, and it consists two sections, one is indicating the groups the user owned and the other is for the groups the user have joined.
+* It is registered users’ home page, and it shows all groups the user owned or have joined.
 On the very top of toolbar, there are the notification icon and search icon.

-**Personal Information Page**
-* The user’s information is stored on personal information page.
+And at the bottom, there is a logout button.

 **Search Page**
 * User could search for their ideal study group by simply enter the school name, subject name and optional group name.

 **Result Page**
-* After user hit the search button on search page, the corresponding groups will be soon appearing and listing out on the page
+* After user hit the search button on search page, the corresponding groups will be soon appearing and listing out on the page.
+The user can also create a new group.

-**Group information Page**
+**Group Information Page**
 * This shows group basic information, including its name, associated school, subject, owner as well as the number of members in the group.
 The “Request to join” button on the bottom of page allows user to send out the request to group owner.
 For group members, there is a “Go to chat” button instead.

+**Create Group Page**
+* The user need to input the group name, school name, subject name, and introduction to create this group.

 **Notification Page**
 * Group owner will receive notifications when a new member wants to join a group, and when you successfully accept or decline the request